 - Lack of personal hygiene

 What to Do if You See Signs of Abuse

-Inform Senior Protective Services and call the Resmini law offices in Providence.
+Inform Senior Protective Services and call a Providence personal injury lawyer from the Resmini law offices.
 Your loved one is vulnerable and in need of protection.
 The Resmini attorneys are committed to the dignity and well being of our senior citizens.
 With more than forty years of legal experience, the highest possible rating by peers, and a long track record of successfully recovering money for the injured, we are equipped in every way to do right by your elderly family member or friend.
 Call (401) 751-8855 today for a free consultation.